Review | Tom Sietsema’s 7 favorite places to eat right now

 The cuisine is clear the moment you step inside the restaurant and spot an ad for Callebaut chocolate on a wall and multiple little statues of boys, uh, relieving themselves.
 Le Mannequin references the famous “peeing boy” in Brussels, which also translates to nearly 20 ways to eat steamed mussels.
 They’re served as they are abroad, in double pots (one for empty shells) with a cone of can’t-eat-just-one frites.
 Some like it hot; Red Devil bathes the mussels in wine, herbs, harissa and horseradish.

-If I’m not eating mussels here, I’m slicing into sausage (boudin noir or wild boar with cranberries) on tangy chopped cabbage or spooning into a lobster bisque supporting a treasure scallops, salmon and more — a respectable waterzooi.
+If I’m not eating mussels here, I’m slicing into sausage — warm-spiced boudin noir or wild boar with cranberries — on tangy chopped cabbage or spooning into a lobster bisque supporting a handful of scallops, salmon and more — a respectable waterzooi.
+(Save you steak frites for elsewhere; the beef tastes as if it had been frozen.)
 A nice balance to the rich fare is a salad of hearts of palm, baby spinach and apples brightened with a citrus vinaigrette.

 It’s not just the cooking you’ll appreciate.
 Le Mannequin Pis keeps long lunch hours and offers half-price wine Monday through Wednesday.
 Yellow walls, red velvet drapes and recorded chanteuse music create a modestly romantic backdrop.